robinJKU/omnirob_robin/README.md

 Omnirob @ Institute of Robotics, JKU Linz

 omnirob_robin needs ros-gazebo5/6/7 to run the simulation.
-Gazebo7 has been tested, ros-indigo-ros-control was compiled from source.
+Gazebo7 has been tested.

-You may need to add the repository: sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list' sudo apt-get update
+You may need to add the repository: sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable \`lsb_release -cs\` main" > /etc/apt/sources.list.d/gazebo-stable.list' sudo apt-get update

 After a clean ros-indigo-desktop-full install do the following: